AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 * Model: The model object needed to perform certain merges.

 * modelType: The type where the model falls under.
-Available options are "regression", "classification" and "clustering".
+Available options are "Regression", "Classification" and "Clustering".

 * mergeType: Sets how a new ModelParameters is generated from given multiple ModelParameters.
 Available options are:

-  * average
+  * Average

-  * weightedAverage
+  * WeightedAverage

-  * weightedAverageEqual
+  * WeightedAverageEqual

-  * best
+  * Best

-  * custom
+  * Custom

 #### Returns: